Protect yourself from scammers who are taking advantage of the pandemic to steal people's personal information.

 Ohio Department of Education

 Resources for homeless and/or disabled students, as well as information about children’s social, emotional and behavioral health, school nutrition programs and emergency feeding.

 Offers resources to help veterans protect and care for themselves and their families during the coronavirus pandemic.

-Shares public transportation and rideshare information, including changes to service lines, fares and policies with guidelines requiring passengers to wear masks and how the governor’s stay-at-home order impacts bus travel.
-Find COTA routes and lines to your Local Food Pantry and Columbus City School meal sites.
+Shares public transportation and rideshare information, including service updates, fare changes and policies with guidelines requiring passengers to wear masks.
+Find COTA routes and lines to your local food pantry here.

 John Glenn International Airport

-Planning a trip this summer?
+Planning a trip?
 See how COVID-19 is changing air travel plans, including essential and non-essential travel, and requirements for visiting the airport.
 Those entering Ohio after travel can find the COVID-19 Travel Advisory here.

 The Ohio Bureau of Motor Vehicles (BMV)

 Provides information regarding online services and the pilot of Get in Line, Online, a virtual queuing system to better serve Ohio drivers for BMV services such as license renewal or vehicle registration.